fmaussion/fmaussion.github.io/_posts/2017-09-17-iceland-trek.md

 and [David Abadie's](http://www.bigfootenislande.fr) (in French) very useful websites.
 From their stories we knew that the trek wouldn't be an easy endeavor.
-We'd have to do some glacier traverses, river crossings and we would have to navigate in wild, untouched landscapes.
+We'd have to do some glacier traverses, river crossings and we would have to navigate in untouched areas.

 <figure>
     <a href="/images/blog/iceland/glacier_sun.JPG" >